Sereni/Simply-Love-SM5-Vertical/README.md

 ## Setup

-This theme is based on [quietly-turning's Simply-Love-SM5](https://github.com/quietly-turning/Simply-Love-SM5) and the readme assumes you are familiar with it.
+This theme is based on [Simply-Love-SM5](https://github.com/Simply-Love/Simply-Love-SM5) and the readme assumes you are familiar with it.
 If not, check out the original repo.

 To install:
 1. Download/clone the repository